 The Art of Portering

-The project has informed a new art display at St Thomas’, with artworks specifically selected by porters and now displayed in areas they navigate through several times a day.
-The process has also introduced the porting team to existing artworks and their rich history, introducing new talking points for the porters to use as they escort patients across the hospital.
+A collaboration between Breathe Arts Health Research, Guy’s and St Thomas’ Charity and wordsmith and poet Simon Mole, The Art of Portering highlights the Charity’s fine art and heritage collection through the eyes of the portering team.
+The project has informed a new art display at St Thomas’ Hospital, with artworks specifically selected by porters and now displayed in areas they navigate through several times a day.
+The process has also introduced the portering team to existing artworks and their rich history, introducing new talking points to use as they escort patients across the hospital.

+A hospital porter is involved in almost every situation in our hospitals.
+They travel long distances every day, supporting patients and staff as they journey through our sites.
+Uniquely, at Guy’s and St Thomas’ NHS Foundation Trust, those journeys often take them past many extraordinary pieces of art or history.
 Guy’s, St Thomas’ and Evelina London are homes to one of the largest and oldest collections of fine art and heritage in hospitals in the UK, with 4,500 artworks that date from the early 1500s.
 Over 800 artworks from this collection, owned and managed by Guy’s and St Thomas’ Charity, are on display within St Thomas’ hospital alone.